INCATools/kgcl-rdflib/docs/index.md

-# Ocl schema
+# Kgcl schema

-A data model for describing change operations at a high level on an ontology or ontology-like artefact.
-See [https://github.com/cmungall/ontology-change-language](https://github.com/cmungall/ontology-change-language)
+A data model for describing change operations at a high level on an ontology or ontology-like artefact, e.g Knowledge Graph.
+See [https://github.com/cmungall/knowledge-graph-change-language](https://github.com/cmungall/knowledge-graph-change-language)

 ### Classes